“Tough Little Numbers”: Women and Criticism

 These women fought, tooth and nail, against the harassment, wrath, dismissal, and erasure that waited for them around every corner as they sought to secure a place for themselves in male-dominated literary institutions.
 They were subjected to this treatment because they belonged to a class of humans long held incapable of critical genius.
 And it was because, perhaps, their membership in this class (“women” writers) had so little to do, in their own minds, with what they were capable of or who they were in the fullness of their humanity, that they were reluctant to use their successes as a political lever on behalf of other women.
 To do so would be to acknowledge and even reinforce the very group-based prejudice they felt was so arbitrary a barrier to their own voices being heard.
 It should be possible to do both.

-is a Professor of Writing at the University of Southern California.
-She is the author of Oneida: From Free Love Utopia to the Well-Set Table (Picador 2016), The Angel in the Marketplace: Jean Wade Rindlaub and the Selling of America (UChicago Press 2020), and The Science of Last Things: Essays, forthcoming 2024 from Milkweed Press.
+is the author of two books of American cultural history, Oneida: From Free Love Utopia to the Well-Set Table (Picador 2016) and The Angel in the Marketplace: Jean Wade Rindlaub and the Selling of America (UChicago Press 2020).
+Her book of collected essays, The Science of Last Things: Essays on Deep Time and the Boundaries of the Self, is forthcoming in October 2024 from Milkweed Editions.
+She lives in Los Angeles and is a professor in the Writing Program at the University of Southern California.